Albert0i/my-next-crud-3/README.md

 ### Prologue
 Ordinary mass persue noveties, some other live their own way --- in the old way. *New*, doesn't necessarily means good; *Old*, doesn't necessarily means bad.
 The juxtaposition of old and new, especially with regards to taking styles from past periods and re-fitting them into modern art outside of their original context, is a common characteristic of [postmodern art](https://en.wikipedia.org/wiki/Postmodern_art).

 For over twenty years of time, I have indulged in my seclusive style of life with my wife.
 I am a functionary but endeavor to keep connexion with others as less as possible.
-Once upon a time, a coworker who leads a bourgeois life, and was a successful person from any vulgar point of view.
+Once upon a time, a coworker who leads a bourgeois life, and was a successful person from any point of view.

 '*If you are right then I am wrong!*' I said.